Other retailers offering great deals on Prime Day

 More stores are getting in on the Prime Day excitement

-Amazon Prime Day 2023 is taking place on July 11 and 12, but it won’t be the only retailer with hot deals this week.
+Prime Day deals may be live, but Amazon isn’t the only retailer with hot deals this week.
 While some retailers focused only on July Fourth savings events last week, others are hoping the buying frenzy created around Prime Day will benefit them as well.
 Besides the deep discounts you can get for being an Amazon Prime member, stores, including Walmart, Nordstrom, Macy’s and more, are hosting huge savings events.
 Here are 10 other places you can shop on Prime Day.

 The 10 best alternative Prime Day sales